 As we began the trail back down the craggy hill, the lack of a handrail and the uneven stairs required focus and concentration.
 As we approached this overhanging rock near the bottom, we were able to see the final steps of the path.

-We returned to the boat for a rather quick ride home of about 40 minutes.
-The colorful buildings of Portmuggee greeted us as we approached, a cheerful ending to a perfect day!
+We returned to the boat for a rather quick return to Portmaggee of about 40 minutes.
+The town’s colorful buildings greeted us as we approached, a cheerful ending to a perfect day!